rowlandcoping/hopes-and-dreams/README.md

 Making it work:

-- create an env.py file and a .gitignore file.
+- Create an env.py file and a .gitignore file.
 Add env.py to your .gitignore file to ensure you don't upload sensitive data to the public repository!
-- ensure you have python3-venv installed ($sudo apt get update, then $sudo apt-get install python3-venv)
+- Ensure you have python3-venv installed ($sudo apt get update, then $sudo apt-get install python3-venv)
 - Press CTRL-shift-P again, then type in python: Create Environment.
 - Select Venv, then select the recommended settings to create a new virtual environment.
 It will install all the dependencies outlined in the requirements.txt file.
 If it has worked you should see (.venv) in your terminal.
 I found depending on the system I had to restart VS Code to make this work.
 - Add the [environment variables](#hopes-and-dreams-environment-variables) to your env.py file.
+Be sure to update the Base_URL to reflect the port you are using locally as opposed to any deployment on Heroku.
+Normally it's 127.0.0.1:5000/.
-- If you type python3 app.py in your new virtual environment in VS Code, you should see the site working in your if you open the port. you can continue the project.
+- If you type python3 app.py in your new virtual environment in VS Code, you should see the site working in your if you open the port.
+You can now continue to develop the project.

 ### Hopes and Dreams Environment Variables